S.Korea presidential candidate backs conservative, may tip tight race | Politics

 - Korea Rep

-A South Korean presidential candidate dropped out on Thursday, throwing his support to conservative Yoon Suk-yeol in a surprise move that could tip the balance of next week's closely fought election toward the conservatives.
-Yoon, flag bearer of the People Power Party, the main opposition to the governing Liberal party, joined with Ahn Cheol-soo of the People Party, who had been running a distant third.
+A South Korean presidential candidate dropped out on Thursday, throwing his support to conservative Yoon Suk-yeol in a surprise move that could tip the balance of next week's closely fought election.
+Yoon, standard bearer of the People Power Party, the main opposition to the liberal governing party, was joined by fellow conservative Ahn Cheol-soo of the People Party, who had been running a distant third.

-Ahn first made an overture to Yoon in mid-February, saying a merger would bring an "overwhelming victory" and national unity, but earlier negotiations had foundered over how to incorporate the campaigns.
+He first made an overture to Yoon in mid-February, saying a merger would bring a "overwhelming victory" and national unity, but earlier negotiations foundered over how to consolidate the campaigns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)